Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ### On VMware

-1. Open VMware Workstation pro and click on "Create new Virtual Machine".
+1. Open VMware Workstation pro and click on "Create new Virtual Machine"
 ![vmware1](/images/vulnserver/stack/vmware1.PNG)

-2. New window opens select "Typical" and click "next".
+2. New window opens select "Typical" and click "next"

 ![vmware2](/images/vulnserver/stack/vmware2.PNG)

-3. Next select the operating system ISO that you just downloaded and click "next".
+3. Next select the operating system ISO that you just downloaded and click "next"

 ![vmware3](/images/vulnserver/stack/vmware3.PNG)

-4. Next give it some name, location can be left default and click "next".
+4. Next give it some name, location can be left default and click "next"

 ![vmware4](/images/vulnserver/stack/vmware4.PNG)